toukea/android-sqlite-access/README.md

 ```

 # Make a SQL Insert
-After SQL instance has been prepared successfully,   you can use them to make one SQL Insert.
+After SQL instance has been prepared successfully, you can use them to perform SQL Insert.
 ```java
     @Override
     public void onSQLReady(SQLite.SQL sql) {